Luil0/NFL_stats/README.md

 **Jupyter notebook project:** [NFL stats project](nfl_stats.ipynb)

 ## Limits:
-This project only gets the data for one team each from a certain year
+There is only one year of data for each team.